Asian American woman, 65, beaten in racist attack, NYPD says. Bystanders didn’t help, video suggests.

 “This is absolutely vile.
 These attacks against Asian-American New Yorkers must end,” New York City Council Speaker Corey Johnson (D) said on Twitter, linking to a video of the attack on the woman.
 “Hate has no place here and we must always call it out when we see it.”

-In recent weeks, Asian Americans in New York have reported being punched in subway cars, spit on and pummeled with metal pipes — an ugly echo of a national trend that activist say gained traction as former president Donald Trump has used racist terms to tie the coronavirus pandemic to China.
+In recent weeks, Asian Americans in New York have reported being punched in subway cars, spit on and pummeled with metal pipes — an ugly echo of a national trend that activists say gained traction as former president Donald Trump has used racist terms to tie the coronavirus pandemic to China.

 The first attack shared by the NYPD on Monday took place onboard a Manhattan-bound subway car in Brooklyn.
 Police have not said when the attack took place, but a video of the incident shows an Asian man wearing a backpack being shoved by another passenger, who then starts punching him in the face repeatedly.
 Eventually, the passenger locks the man in a chokehold, tightly gripping his neck until he passes out on the floor of the train.